Maps-Messaging/mapsmessaging_server/InterServerConnection_config.md

 There can be multiple links defined for a single connection as well as multiple connections to the same remote host.

 #Global Configuration

+As for all yaml configuration files for MapsMessaging there is a global section that can be used to set defaults for all configured connections.
+The values are the same as in the [NetworkManager](NetworkManager_Config.md) configuration file.

+For example:

 ```yaml
 NetworkConnectionManager: